bafonins/go-slow-http/README.md

 The slow HTTP attack is a denial of service attack.
 The attack is interesting because of its simplicity and effectiveness.
 The main idea of any denial of service attack is to make a remote machine, referenced as the victim/target further in the text, unavailable to its intended users.
 This is accomplished by flooding the victim by myriads of dummy(no one is interested in the actual response) requests, such that the bandwidth of the target is overwhelmed and the resources become unreachable.

 Unlike regular bandwidth-consumption attacks, the slow HTTP attack does not require a large amount of data sent to the victim and can be performed from a single machine.
-The attacker's machine tries to open as many connections to the target's machine as possible and keep them as long as possible.
-How we can the connection for a long time?
-Let's examine a regular HTTP GET request.
+What is more, the attacker can continue using the machine for surfing the web as he/she would normally do without experiencing any noticable delays.

+In order to explain the main idea of the slowloris attack, let's examine a regular HTTP GET request that is sent by the clients browser to the requested server.

 ```
 GET / HTTP/1.1\r\n